As of September 2018, Canadians invested funds totaling $1.52 trillion. Households account for a third of investors with mutual funds.

 Of course, there's also the length of time involved in owning the policy.
 As the name already implies, permanent insurance is, well, permanent.
 You're insured for as long as you live (and pay your premiums), even if you live up to the ripe old age of 100!

 As mentioned above, permanent life policies build up wealth over time.

-In most cases, it’s through a savings account.
+In most cases, it's through a savings account.
 Some are also through using the funds to build an investment portfolio.
-You’ll also find providers of life insurance in Canada with plans making use of both strategies.
+You'll also find providers of life insurance in Canada with plans to make use of both strategies.